Yuxin29/Yuxin29/README.md

 - Work on complex projects with precision and attention to detail.

 Currently Work with LBP development:
-- Developing Rhino3D plugins and extensions using C++, working extensively with Rhino’s NURBS-based APIs.
+- Developing Rhino3D plugins using C++, working extensively with Rhino’s NURBS-based APIs.
 - Focused on enhancing Rhino workflows, creating tools for designers and engineers, and integrating software solutions into design pipelines.

 ✨ Always building.
 Always learning.